-3.10.01f: Are there records for periodic visual inspection of the water source with corrective actions (where necessary)?
+3.10.01f: Are records kept for periodic visual inspection and disinfection (if occurring) of the water source and available for review?

-Total compliance (5 points): "Records" may include calendar books with commentary regarding what was checked, the condition, unusual occurrences, (e.g. issues regarding well cap, well casing, seals, piping tanks, treatment equipment, cross connections, trash, animal presence, pooled water, etc.), and any action taken.
-The appropriate documentation should be available for review.
+Total compliance (5 points): "Records" may include calendar books with commentary regarding what was checked, the condition, unusual occurrences, and any action taken.
+If using a disinfection injection system (e.g. chlorination), there should be monitoring logs completed on at least a daily basis.
+The appropriate support documentation should be available for review.